Close menu Resources for... William & Mary

 W&M Express - William & Mary Express allows you to load funds on your W&M ID card to use on campus and at certain locations off campus.
 It's a secure, reliable way to make transactions without the concerns of carrying cash or the hassle of a credit card.

-William & Mary Postal Services (CSU Boxes, Shipping and Receiving Mail) - The campus post office operates as a branch of the U.S. Postal Service (USPS).
-We provide timely, reliable, and accurate processing and distribution of William & Mary's internal and external mail.
+William & Mary Postal Services (Shipping and Receiving Mail) -We provide timely, reliable, and accurate processing and distribution of William & Mary’s internal and external mail.
 Your CSU/mailbox number is for a virtual mailbox that you will keep until you withdraw or graduate.
-Instead of having to come and check your mailbox to see if you have mail, you will receive an email notification for EVERY piece of mail that you receive.
+You will receive an email notification for EVERY piece of mail that you receive.
 Your CSU # is located on the home page of the housing portal.

 CSU #